Vintage shutters repurposed into an awesome bookshelf or bookcase. Who doesn't love a remarkable shutter upcycle?

-This awesome repurposed shutters project was custom made for a friend.
-Jan picked up these awesome shutters at our local Habitat for Humanity ReStore for $5.00 a PAIR.
+This awesome repurposed shutters project was custom-made for a friend.
+Jan picked up these vintage shutters at our local Habitat for Humanity ReStore for $5.00 a PAIR.
 That is not typical of our ReStore.

 These are very nice, large, sturdy shutters.

-In order to get them to fit together, I did have to rip a “ridge” off of each shutter on the table saw.
+To get them to fit together, I had to rip a "ridge" off each shutter on the table saw.

 I also used the pocket holes to attach the sides to the back using pocket hole screws.

 When I build, I rarely have a plan.
 I just sort of jump in.
-After I got the four shutters together, I realized I need pocket holes to attach the top.
+After I got the four shutters together, I realized I needed pocket holes to attach the top.
 That's where the portability of this jig comes in handy.

 The rough-sawn lumber was a little uneven.
 Do you see the pocket holes?
 And the gap in the wood?